I studied Sociology at university and unexpectedly loved the data metrics and data analysis most.

 The social aspect at RDT is wonderful, it is a fun place to work, we laugh… a lot!
 We spend time together in and out of work and the social events that are organised are really good too..

-The work-life balance is great – RDT have been so flexible in terms of organising my working hours to fit around my family.
+The work-life balance is great – RDT have been so flexible in terms of organizing my working hours to fit around my family.
 I am able to do a job I love whist still having time with daughter – it is very satisfying.